 - Death of a parent

 If you have experienced one of the situations listed above, you may wish to complete the Special Circumstance form.
-Be sure to submit all required documents as listed on the Special Circumstance form.
-Forms must be submitted by April 1, 2017.
+Be sure to submit all required documents as listed on the Special Circumstance Appeal form.

 The OSFA is required to follow federal regulations in determining a student's financial aid dependency status.
 If you have questions regarding your status, please see the information located here: Financial Aid Independence: Who qualifies?